Our ultimate Africa packing guide

 • Sarong

 • Always pack spare toilet paper.
-I repeat: ALWAYS.
-PACK.
-SPARE.
-TOILET.
-PAPER.
-On the offchance that a public toilet has it, you’ll probably have to hand over some cash for a mere square of the stuff.
+On the off chance that a public toilet has it, you’ll probably have to hand over some cash for a mere square of the stuff.
 Best to be safe, and it also doubles up as napkins, tissues, etc!

 Things for long bus rides